saiga006/GenReal_CogRob/IsaacLab_internal_source/Readme.md

 --------
 - This repository contains the implementation, data-generation pipelines, and trained behavior-cloning models for a kitchen pick-and-place task using IsaacLab.
 - Task: a Franka Emika manipulator picks a tomato soup can (container) from inside a fridge and places it inside the microwave cavity.
+- We reused the IsaacLab sample Franka Lift Cube task and adapted to our kitchen task by modifying the internal source code of IsaacLab.
+- To reuse the code, please clone [IsaacLab 2.1.1 release](https://github.com/isaac-sim/IsaacLab/releases/tag/v2.1.1) and use IsaacSim 4.5 version and replace existing source code with the files and folders given under IsaacLab_internal_source.
+- The other folders outside the IsaacLab_internal_source are meant to create the similar kitchen scene with kinova gen3 7DOF arm as an external project in IsaacLab, primarily meant for RL PPO implementation(not implemented currently).

 Highlights
 ----------